kcuzner/rstblog/README.md

 This is meant to be deployed on a single server, along with several other apps.
 I haven't quite figured this all out, but my attack plan is as follows:

- - On the host server, have a "primary service group" which takes over ports 80 and 443, serving with nginx.
+ - On the host server, have a "primary" which takes over ports 80 and 443, serving with nginx.
 It should have a named network and the nginx configuration file should have knowledge of the apps that are running and reverse-proxy to them.
 One app, probably this one, will serve the `/` endpoint.
- - For each app to run, such as this blog, they'll be executed with a separate `docker-compose` invocation, but should be overridden to have their nginx instance attached to the aforementioned named network, probably with the hostname overridden to something more global.
+ - For each app to run, such as this blog, they'll be executed with a separate `docker-compose` invocation, binding to a host port, ideally one not exposed to the public network.

 Things I still haven't worked out include how to survive reboots and whether or not the overhead of basically running dozens of nginx servers on a single machine is well-advised.